The dimension-free Gehring-Hayman inequality for quasigeodesics: Introduction

 In an important and fundamental work \cite{BHK}, M. Bonk, J. Heinonen and P. Koskela have shown that the above two point of view, relating uniform spaces and Gromov hyperbolic spaces, are indeed conformally equivalent in the sense that there is a one-to-one conformal correspondence between the quasiisometric classes of certain Gromov hyperbolic spaces and the quasisimilarity classes of bounded locally compact uniform spaces.
 A basic starting point here is to explain uniformity through negative curvature with the aid of quasihyperbolic metric and the quasihyperbolization of a uniform space is Gromov hyperoblic.
 Based on this, they have developed an interesting uniformization theory, which provides conformal deformations of proper geodesic Gromov hyperbolic spaces into bounded uniform spaces.
-In particular, they have \begin{itemize} \item studied the relationship between Gromov hyperbolicity and inner uniformality and established a dimension-dependent characterization between Gromov hyperbolicity and inner uniformality; see \cite[Theorem 1.11 and Proposition 7.12]{BHK}. \item proved that Gromov hyperbolic domains in $\IR^n$ satisfy the \emph{the Gehring-Hayman inequality} and a \emph{ball-separation condition}, quantitatively; see \cite[Section 7]{BHK}. \end{itemize} Moreover, motivated by the theory of quasiconformal mappings in infinite dimensional Banach spaces, they asked the following interesting challenging open problem in \cite[Page 5]{BHK}:

-\textbf{Question (Bonk-Heinonen-Koskela):} \emph{Is there a general relationship between uniformity and Gromov hyperbolicity that would cover infinite-dimensional situations as well.}

-As was pointed out in \cite[Page 1]{BHK}, the main results of Bonk-Heinonen-Koskela relies heavily on the idea around Gehring-Hayman inequality, which in particular depends on finite dimensional techniques such as Lebesgue measure and integration.
-Thus to solve the above open question of Bonk-Heinonen-Koskela, one needs to develop new dimension-independent ideas and techniques.
+As was pointed out in \cite[Page 1]{BHK}, the main results of Bonk-Heinonen-Koskela relies heavily on the idea around \emph{Gehring-Hayman inequality}, which in particular depends on finite dimensional techniques such as Lebesgue measure and integration.
+Thus to extend the work of Bonk-Heinonen-Koskela to infinite dimensional spaces, one needs to develop new dimension-independent ideas and techniques.
+As the Gehring-Hayman inequality plays a fundamental role in the theory, in this paper, we shall establish a dimension-free Gehring-Hayman inequality.
+It is thus useful to recall the definition here.